ambrosia13/forget_me_not/README.md

 - metallic surfaces (surfaces which reflect all light), and
 - dielectric surfaces (nonmetals that may refract or reflect).

-And there are two types of geometry supported:
+And there are three types of geometry supported:
 - planes
 - spheres
+- axis-aligned bounding boxes (AABBs)

 To create an object, you use the command line.
 First, you update the current material; all geometry created will use the current material:
 ```